 For all the talk, very little progress has been made over the past two decades.
 A recent survey by the Credit Research Foundation indicates that deductions continue at up to 10% of sales revenue, about the same as twenty years ago.
 Some industries exceed 20%.

 In addition, the median deduction cycle from receipt to the resolution of deductions is 105 days (45 days to investigate and 60 days to pursue collection if charged back), about the same as in 1995.

 A $1 Billion consumer goods company may incur $100-150 Millions of deductions annually and have $20-50 Million tied up in deductions at any one time.

-In today’s business environment, no company can afford to let profits leak away.
+No company can afford to let profits leak away in today’s business environment.
 Yet some companies lose one-third or more of their profits due to customer chargebacks and accounts receivable deductions (often without realizing the magnitude of the losses).
-Advanced accounts receivable automation software, once configured to your rules and policies, will both guide operations and serve as the guardrails for your A/R deduction initiatives.
+Advanced accounts receivable automation software, once configured to your rules and policies, will guide operations and serve as the guardrails for your A/R deduction initiatives.

-However, to make material headway in eliminating deduction root causes and recapturing excessive deductions, it will take top management commitment, focus, and ensuring deduction management expertise.
+Making material headway in eliminating deduction root causes and recapturing excessive deductions will take top management commitment, focus, and ensuring deduction management expertise.

 Ready to get started?
 Schedule your consultation today.